ZagoPedro/react-site/README.md

 :small_orange_diamond: originally, I had a few problems uploading it to GitHub, so I rewrited it in basic HTML/CSS as a temporary substitute.
 If you wish to have a look: https://zagopedro.github.io/.

 :small_blue_diamond: currently working properly on the Google Chrome, Firefox, Safari, Microsoft Edge (last version) and Opera desktop browsers.
-Mobile optimization in development...
+Also works in up to date iOS and Android smartphones.

-:small_orange_diamond: last update: 12/21/2020.
+:small_orange_diamond: last update: 12/22/2020.